edxu96/RexNet/docs/PhD/README.md

 * [varian2017intermediate](https://wwnorton.com/books/9780393689983/about-the-book/product-details) Intermediate microeconomics with calculus: a modern approach.
 Chapter 3 writes "it is often useful to think of the “same” good available in different locations or circumstances as a different good, since the consumer may value the good differently in those situations."
 The short-term elasticity is expected to decrease as the gate closure approaches.
 * [wang2012multiordering](https://pubsonline.informs.org/doi/pdf/10.1287/msom.1120.0387) A multiordering newsvendor model with dynamic forecast evolution.
 Discrete forecast evolutions are used, and there is only one target selling season.
 Instead, continuous updates are required in the CDA market and the provision process is discrete over time.
 * [woods2013simulation](https://ieeexplore.ieee.org/document/6262462) Simulation of wind power at several locations.
+* [monahan2004dynamic](https://pubsonline.informs.org/doi/abs/10.1287/msom.1030.0026) The dynamic pricing problem from a newsvendor’s perspective.
+There is only one chance to procure stocks, and "the randomness in demand is price independent and multiplicative in nature, and the parameter b denotes the price elasticity of demand."

 ## Appendix